cmu-sei/iides/examples/example1.md

 ## Incident

-The leak severely impacted the confidentiality and integrity of CIA operations, exposing sensitive information and tools used for intelligence gathering.
+The leak severely impacted the confidentiality and integrity of agency operations, exposing sensitive information.

 - **`Id`**:
  incident--ef88113a-27a0-4a56-8f70-e8a5fd4541e6